Building: Definition

-Structural height in technical usage is the height to the highest architectural detail on building from street-level.
-Depending on how they are classified, spires and masts may or may not be included in this height.
+Structural height in technical usage is the height to the highest architectural detail on the building from street level.
+Spires and masts may or may not be included in this height, depending on how they are classified.
 Spires and masts used as antennas are not generally included.
-The definition of a low-rise vs. a high-rise building is a matter of debate, but generally three stories or less is considered low-rise.
+The distinction between a low-rise and high-rise building is a matter of debate, but generally three stories or less is considered low-rise.

 History

-There is clear, evidence of homebuilding from around 18,000 BC.
-Buildings became common during the Neolithic (see Neolithic architecture).
+There is clear evidence of homebuilding from around 18,000 BC.
+Buildings became common during the Neolithic period.

 Types

 Residential

 Single-family residential buildings are most often called houses or homes.
-Multi-family residential buildings containing more than one dwelling unit are called a duplex or an apartment building.
-A condominium is an apartment that the occupant owns rather than rents.
-Houses may also be built in pairs (semi-detached), in terraces where all but two of the houses have others either side; apartments may be built round courtyards or as rectangular blocks surrounded by a piece of ground of varying sizes.
-Houses which were built as a single dwelling may later be divided into apartments or bedsitters; they may also be converted to another use e.g. an office or a shop. hotels, especially of the extended stay variety (like apartels) can also be classed as residential.
+Multi-family residential buildings containing more than one dwelling unit are called duplexes or apartment buildings.
+Condominiums are apartments that occupants own rather than rent.
+Houses may be built in pairs (semi-detached) or in terraces, where all but two of the houses have others on either side.
+Apartments may be built around courtyards or as rectangular blocks surrounded by plots of ground.
+Houses built as single dwellings may later be divided into apartments or bedsitters, or converted to other uses (e.g., offices or shops).
+Hotels, especially of the extended-stay variety (apartels), can be classed as residential.

 Building types may range from huts to multimillion-dollar high-rise apartment blocks able to house thousands of people.
-Increasing settlement density in buildings (and smaller distances between buildings) is usually a response to high ground prices resulting from many people wanting to live close to work or similar attractors.
-Other common building materials are brick, concrete or combinations of either of these with stone.
+Increasing settlement density in buildings (and smaller distances between buildings) is usually a response to high ground prices resulting from the desire of many people to live close to their places of employment or similar attractors.